rpellerin/rpellerin.github.io/content/airlines.md

 # easyJet

 Small aircrafts, do not expect anything crazy, it is a low cost company.
 No meals, no Wi-Fi, no tablets.
-No meal included.

 # Ryanair